THE ROAD NOT TAKEN:

 Writing with "novelistic verve" (General David Petraeus), Boot brings a tragic complexity to Lansdale and a nuanced analysis to his visionary foreign policy, boldly suggesting Vietnam could have been different had we only listened.
 With contemporary reverberations in Iraq, Afghanistan, and Syria, The Road Not Taken is a "judicious and absorbing" (New York Times Book Review) account of lasting historical consequence.

-Max Boot is a historian, best-selling author, columnist, and national-security analyst who has been called one of the “world’s leading authorities on armed conflict” by the International Institute for Strategic Studies.
+Max Boot is a historian, best-selling author, and political commentator.
 He is the Jeane J. Kirkpatrick Senior Fellow in National Security Studies at the Council on Foreign Relations and a columnist for the Washington Post.

-Max Boot graduated from the University of California, Berkeley (BA, history, 1991) and Yale University (MA, history, 1992).
-Born in Moscow, he grew up in Los Angeles, and now lives in New York City.
+Boot holds a bachelor’s degree in history, with high honors, from the University of California, Berkeley (1991), and a master’s degree in history from Yale University (1992).
+He was born in Moscow, grew up in Los Angeles, and now lives with his family in New York City.